gabrielmip/CoFE/README.md

 Method described on the paper *Topic Modeling for Short Texts with Cooccurrence Frequency-based Expansion* published in the **Proceedings of Brazilian Conference on Intelligent Systems** (BRACIS) 2016.
-Work developed together with Marcelo Pita, Paulo Bicalho, Anisio Lacerda e Gisele L. Pappa.
+Work developed together with Marcelo Pita, Paulo Bicalho, Anisio Lacerda and Gisele L. Pappa.

 CoFE generates pseudo-documents from a given text collection which are larger than the original ones.
 It does so by creating a similarity graph, which is generated exploiting word cooccurrence information